Lilianada/Braindump/src/content_files/books/template.md

 - Point 2

 ## Memorable Quotes
-> "Quote from the book."
+> Quote from the book.

 ## My Reflections
 - What I learned, questions, or connections.